Quirky Question # 180: Terminating Sales Reps — Traps for the Unwary

 Recently, we learned that dumping underperforming sales representatives in Minnesota may not be so easy.
 Can you enlighten us?
 Is this regulated by statute?

-By: Tom Vitt
+Answer: By Tom Vitt

 You might believe ending your relationship with your non-performing sales representative would be simple and straightforward.
 But since he is a sales representative in Minnesota, where the procedures your company has to follow to terminate him are governed by the Minnesota Termination of Sales Representatives Act (“MTSRA” or “the Act”), Minn.
 Stat. § 325E.37, the termination process is far more complicated than you have assumed.
 The Act is perhaps the most restrictive, complex, and representative-friendly termination scheme in the country, filled with traps for the unwary principal. (“Principal” here is a catch-all that refers to manufacturers, importers, distributors, and anyone else who might retain a sales representative to take orders for goods on a wholesale basis.
 Your company is a “Principal” under the statute.)
 This article provides a brief primer on MTSRA compliance.